grassroot-software/grassroot_curriculum/archive/old_lessons/foundations/the_front_end/project_html_css.md

 If you do not know how to set up a repository, follow the instructions found in [Git Basics](/courses/foundations/lessons/git-basics) to learn how.

-1. If you haven't already, create a folder on your computer called `the_odin_project` and `cd` into it.
-This folder will house all the projects you do at Odin.
+1. If you haven't already, create a folder on your computer called `the_Grassroot_project` and `cd` into it.
+This folder will house all the projects you do at Grassroot.
 2. Create a new repo for this project on GitHub.com and call it `google-homepage` (instead of `git-test`).
 3. Then move that repository onto your local machine.
 The command should look like: `git clone git@github.com:username/google-homepage.git` (use SSH).